jse41/RobotDesc/README.md

 #### Using Static Publishers
 If status transforms are desired, the default launch file can be run.

 ## Issues
 There were some issues I ran into while completeling this lab.

 ### Axes
 I had a difficult time having the wheels rotate correctly.
 I figured out that the issue was related to the axis, which I somewhat resolved.
-The wheels now spin with the correct degrees of freedom, but I am not able to center the axis roation with the wheels.
+The wheels now spin with the correct degrees of freedom, but I am not able to center the axis roation with the larger wheels.

 ### Warnings
 Additionally, if the .xacro file is run on melodic, a warning is thrown due to in order processing is now the norm.